rcetin/CNN-based-Signal-Classification-in-Real-Time/README.md

 Appendix A
 =============================
-An appendix is provided below for the manuscript “Convolutional Neural Network based Signal Classification in Real Time”.
+An appendix is provided below regarding convolutional neural networks.

 Convolutional Neural Networks
 =============================